 Registration is required for overnight camping, please register on Eventbrite here:

 If you are coming just for the day — to see the art, attend a workshop, or work on a project in the Creativity Lab — no registration is required.
+However we will have a tip jar out if you want to help pay for supplies.

 Everything in the ball park is within walking distance, however the town of Skykomish is one mile East on Highway 2.
 As such driving, carpooling, and/or bringing a bike is recommended.
 Skykomish is a small town, and most places are within walking distance of each other.
 Click here for an interactive map with key locations of interest for the Sky Art Week.